Can Edibles Go Bad

 Are Expired Edibles Safe to Eat?

-In general, we could say yes, but without a doubt, eating expired edibles is not the most convenient thing to do.
-Depending on the expiration time of the edible, you will most likely have to put up with a poor or bad taste and reduced therapeutic potency.
+Depending on the condition, you will likely have to put up with a bad taste and reduced therapeutic potency.
 It is best to store your edibles under the right conditions and try to eat them before they expire.
 Eating an expired edible is unlikely to kill you or do too much damage.
 But it could make you sick or cause stomach discomfort.

-But, if the expired edible is in a terrible state, has mold, or even small bugs, we strongly recommend not eating it.
-If the goal is to obtain the potential benefits of cannabinoids, likely, an expired edible can no longer provide them.
-Eating it will only give you a bad experience, an unpleasant taste, and most likely give you a stomach ache.
+But if the expired edible has mold or even small bugs, we strongly recommend not eating it.
+If the goal is to obtain the potential benefits of cannabinoids, an expired edible can no longer provide those.
+Eating it will only give you a bad experience, an unpleasant taste, and probably a stomach ache.

 What Happens if You Eat Expired Edible Gummies?

-Nothing will likely happen if you eat expired edible gummies.
-However, if you know your gummies have expired, avoiding eating them is best as you probably won’t get the desired effects and may cause you stomach discomfort.
-When gummies sit too long in storage, their flavor will eventually deteriorate or be lost, which can be very unpleasant to taste.
-Also, cannabinoids degrade over time to the point that you may not feel the therapeutic effects you expect.
-Therefore, even if nothing significant happens when eating expired edible gummies, it is preferable not to do so.
+Nothing fatal will happen if you eat expired edible gummies.
+However, if you know your gummies have expired, avoiding eating them is best, as you probably won't get the desired effects and may experience stomach discomfort.
+When gummies sit too long in storage, their flavor eventually deteriorates.

 Tips for Storing Cannabis Edibles

-While see-through containers are useful, using opaque containers to keep your herb and edibles is the best option to prevent the light degradation of certain cannabinoids.
+Bacteria and fungi love humidity and warm temperatures.
+So, our main recommendation is to get an airtight container to prevent temperature changes and moisture.
+While see-through containers are useful, using opaque containers to keep your herbs and edibles is the best option to prevent the light degradation of certain cannabinoids.

 Now, let’s talk about something a little controversial.
 We recommend that, unless you live in warm places, you don’t store your edibles in the fridge.
-Keeping edibles in the fridge is not a good idea in the long term because some cannabinoids are also temperature sensitive.
+Keeping edibles in the fridge is not a good idea in the long term because some cannabinoids are also temperature-sensitive.

-Lastly, you can wrap infused-baked goods with parchment paper before putting them in airtight containers.
+You can wrap infused-baked goods with parchment paper before putting them in airtight containers.
 This helps to prevent moisture and light degradation, which both help to preserve your edibles for longer.

 How to Store Edibles